Documentation

 Generated Project Anatomy

-This document describes every file and directory that Genesis creates when it scaffolds a new project.
+This page describes every file and directory created when Genesis scaffolds a new project.
+We'll use a Python FastAPI project (widget-api) as the running example.

 widget-api/